kenny791/recipe-realm-app/README.md

 ### Server

 - Create a new directory on your local machine where you would like to store the application
-- 'CD' into the directory created
+- `CD` into the directory created
-- open terminal and run the following command:
+- Open terminal and run the following command:
 ```git clone https://github.com/Recipe-devs/Server.git```
 - Change directory into the server directory
 - Install the required dependencies by running the following command: